-Once a clock is detected, the Wakeup Timer counts 4096 clocks, then enables the on-chip circuitry to initialize.
+Once a clock is detected, the wake-up timer counts 4096 clocks, then enables the on-chip circuitry to initialize.
 When the onboard modules initialization is complete, the processor is released to execute instructions if the external Reset has been deasserted.
 In the case where an external clock source is used in the system (as opposed to a crystal connected to the oscillator pins), the possibility that there could be little or no delay for oscillator start-up must be considered.
-The Wakeup Timer design then ensures that any other required chip functions will be operational prior to the beginning of program execution.
+The wake-up timer design then ensures that any other required chip functions will be operational prior to the beginning of program execution.

-Any of the various Resets can bring the microcontroller out of power-down mode, as can the external interrupts EINT3:0, plus the RTC interrupt if the RTC is operating from its own oscillator on the RTCX1-2 pins.
-When one of these interrupts is enabled for wakeup and its selected event occurs, an oscillator wakeup cycle is started.
-The actual interrupt (if any) occurs after the wakeup timer expires, and is handled by the Vectored Interrupt Controller.
+Any of the various Resets can bring the microcontroller out of Power-down mode, as can the external interrupts EINT2:0 and the RTC interrupt if the RTC is operating from its own oscillator on the RTCX1-2 pins.
+When one of these interrupts is enabled for wake-up and its selected event occurs, an oscillator wake-up cycle is started.
+The actual interrupt (if any) occurs after the wake-up timer expires, and is handled by the Vectored Interrupt Controller.

-However, the pin multiplexing on the LPC2131/2/4/6/8 (see chapters "Pin Configuration" on page 64 and "Pin Connect Block" on page 73) was designed to allow other peripherals to, in effect, bring the device out of Power-down mode.
-The following pin-function pairings allow interrupts from events relating to UART0 or 1, SPI 0 or 1, or the I2C: RxD0 / EINT0, SDA / EINT1, SSEL0 / EINT2, RxD1 / EINT3, DCD1 / EINT1, RI1 / EINT2, SSEL1 / EINT3.
+However, the pin multiplexing on the LPC2101/02/03 (see Section 6.2 on page 61 and Section 7.4 on page 66) was designed to allow other peripherals to bring the device out of Power-down mode.
+The pin-function pairing allows interrupts from events relating to RI1 / EINT2.

-To put the device in Power-down mode and allow activity on one or more of these buses or lines to power it back up, software should reprogram the pin function to External Interrupt, select the appropriate mode and polarity for the Interrupt, and then select Power-down mode.
-Upon wakeup software should restore the pin multiplexing to the peripheral function.
+To put the device in Power-down mode and allow activity on one or more of these buses or lines to power it back up, software should reprogram the pin function to External Interrupt, select the appropriate mode and polarity for the interrupt, and then select Power-down mode.
+Upon wake-up software should restore the pin multiplexing to the peripheral function.